Keksls/VertexNeutralBinary/README.md

-﻿# VertexNeutral v2 — Unity Mesh Exporter/Importer
+﻿# VertexNeutralBinary (vnb) v2 — Unity Mesh Exporter/Importer

 A tiny, dependency-free binary format and Unity-only toolkit for moving meshes (plus optional PBR material data) in and out of Unity.